※一部リンクに紹介を含みます

 We’ll look at this in more detail later.

-Microsoft Defender Antivirus, managed from the Windows Security app.
+This is called Microsoft Defender Antivirus, and you can manage it from the Windows Security app.

-This means that every modern Windows PC already has a basic antivirus installed, even if you never installed one yourself.
+Most Windows PCs already have basic security protection, even if you never installed antivirus software yourself.

 Step 1: Open Windows Security